 If you spotted them in the wild, could you tell the difference between a fox and a wolf?
 With the help of this guide, you can!
 Fox are substantially smaller, more agile, and are solitary.
 While they are part of the canine family, foxes are more cat-like in their behavior.

 What, though, would happen if a fox and a wolf crossed paths?
 Would they fight?
 Who would win?
 Keep reading as we examine those questions.

 Wolves and foxes share the same habitat but are relatively easy to tell apart because of the great difference in size.
 They also differ in coloration, behavior, and vocalization.

 Where do foxes and wolves live?
-Grey wolves and red foxes can be found throughout the continents of the Northern Hemisphere – North America, Europe, and Asia.
+Gray wolves and red foxes can be found throughout the continents of the Northern Hemisphere – North America, Europe, and Asia.
 The red fox has also be introduced to Australia, though it is not native to that land.

 Comparing Wolves vs Foxes

 When you see a dog-like mammal in the wild, consider these identifying factors.
 Let’s consider each of these traits in more detail.